islco/laptop/README.md

 * [GitHub for Mac] for setting up your SSH keys automatically
 * [Homebrew] for managing operating system libraries
-* [Homebrew Cask] for quickly installing Mac apps from the command line
-* [Homebrew Services] so you can easily stop, start, and restart services
 * [hub] for interacting with the GitHub API
 * [Node.js] and [NPM] via [NVM] for running apps and installing JavaScript packages
 * [Python 3] via [Pyenv] for programming software and data analysis